vishnunairjanardhan/democms/src/content/posts/promotion-marketing.md

 <h2 id="Introduction-to-Promotion-Marketing">Introduction to Promotion Marketing</h2>

 Promotional marketing is the umbrella under which your marketing strategy unfolds to create brand awareness, attract customers, and push sales for your product/services.
-It refers to targeted campaigns and incentives like discounting, time-limited offers, contests, and loyalty programs, designed to entice customers and push that instant call to action.
+It refers to targeted campaigns and incentives like discounting, time-limited offers, contests, and <a href="https://www.99minds.io/loyalty">loyalty programs</a>, designed to entice customers and push that instant call to action.
 It creates urgency and exclusivity; thus promotional marketing creates a ruckus when making purchase decisions.

-More than just one-time sales, effective promotional marketing establishes relationships that support long-term brand loyalty.
+More than just one-time sales, effective promotional marketing establishes relationships that support long-term <a href="https://www.99minds.io/blog/brand-loyalty">brand loyalty</a>.
 When promotions consistently deliver value to customers, they not only return for repeat business, but they also further the establishment of relationships.
 Promotional strategies can also increase brand recall, so when customers are making future buying decisions, they will remember and prefer your brand over competitors.

 With digital marketing on the rise, promotional strategies have evolved to include online channels like social media, email campaigns, and influencer collaborations.
 Traditional methods like in-store promotions and direct mail still have value, but you need to be multi-channel to maximize your promotional impact.
 By planning and executing promotions well, you can acquire customers, improve retention rates, and be part of the market.